27 Interesting Facts About Armenia

 13. The UNESCO-listed Geghard Monastery is one of Armenia’s top attractions.
 Founded in the 4th century and carved out of a cliff, the monastery is named after the lance that pierced Jesus Christ’s side at his crucifixion.

-14. In Armenia, chess is compulsory for school children for ages seven to nine.
+14. In Armenia, chess is compulsory for school children from the age of 6.
 The country is one of the world’s most successful chess playing nations having won a number of championships.

 15. Armenia is part of Transcaucasia, a small mountainous region to the south of the Caucasus Mountains.